Whistleblower Haugen says Facebook making online hate worse

 “I was like, ‘Wow, do you know what we could have done with safety if we had 10,000 more engineers?’
 It would be amazing,” she said.

-It’s her second appearance before lawmakers after she testified in the U.S. Senate earlier this month about the danger she says the company poses, from harming children to inciting political violence and fueling misinformation.
+It’s her second appearance before lawmakers after she testified in the U.S. about the danger she says the company poses, from harming children to inciting political violence and fueling misinformation.
 Haugen cited internal research documents she secretly copied before leaving her job in Facebook’s civic integrity unit.

 The documents, which Haugen provided to the U.S. Securities and Exchange Commission, allege Facebook prioritized profits over safety and hid its own research from investors and the public.
 Some stories based on the files have already been published, exposing internal turmoil after Facebook was blindsided by the Jan.
 6 U.S. Capitol riot and how it dithered over curbing divisive content in India, and more is to come.